canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 Don't bother with publishing to the store (yet) you can download the snap and deploy it as follows:

-On your desktop go to the snap webpage (e.g. https://code.launchpad.net/~alan-griffiths/+snap/iot-example-graphical-xwayland-snap), find the build for your device architecture and download it and copy to your device.
+On your desktop go to the snaps webpage (e.g. https://code.launchpad.net/~/+snaps), find the build for your device architecture and download it and copy to your device.
 For example:
 ```bash
 wget https://code.launchpad.net/~alan-griffiths/+snap/iot-example-graphical-xwayland-snap/+build/228782/+files/iot-example-graphical-xwayland-snap_0.1_arm64.snap
 scp iot-example-graphical-xwayland-snap_0.1_arm64.snap alan-griffiths@192.168.1.159:~